What Is Apple Universal Control and How to Use It - Qiling

 Make the pointer through all screens

 If a prohibitory icon appears when you're dragging, you can't drop the item at the current location.
-You can use the keyboard to press "Command + C" to copy the object on one device, then paste "Command + V" on the other device instead of removing it.
-You can use any connected device's keyboard, mouse/trackpad to work while devices are connected with Universal Control.
+Instead, use the keyboard to copy the object with "Command + C" and then paste it with "Command + V" on the other device, eliminating the need to remove it.
+This functionality is available when using any connected device's keyboard, mouse/trackpad while devices are connected with Universal Control.

 Disconnect Your Mac and iPad